pfrembot/node-serializer/README.md

 * __Type__: Ensures that the property value is serialized/deserialized as the property data type or class
 * __Expose__: Determines if a property should be exposed during serialization (only applies to serialization)
+* __Discriminator__: Used for polymorphic property types to determine the correct type to deserialize data to (only applies to deserialization)
 * __SerializationGroups__: Determines if a property should be exposed during serialization by group (only applies to serialization)
 * __SerializedName__: Converts property names to and from their serialized counterpart (e.g. my_serialized_prop <-> myDeserializedProp)